-What are the hazards and What could happen Affected persons groups Risk rating if no action taken (see chart) What are the base control measures Further action required to eliminate or reduce the risk (who by and Date) Residual risk rating (see chart) Decision to close against national scientific advice & government policy.
-ALL 4x 4 = 20 The Government has made it clear that it's intention that schools will only be closed as a last resort and other measures to reduce the spread of the virus will be taken first.
-Special Schools are highly likely to remain open throughout.
-Continue to monitor DfE, PHE, LA, HSE guidance, amend risk assessment and take any decision to close accordingly.
-2x 4 = 8 Spread of Covid- 19 between pupils; staff; families of pupils/ staff.
-ALL 4 x 4 = 16 Minimise contact with individuals who are unwell by ensuring that those who have coronavirus (COVID-19) symptoms, or who have someone in their household who does, do not attend school N.B.
+What are the hazards and What could happen Affected persons groups Risk rating if no action taken (see chart) What are the base control measures Further action required to eliminate or reduce the risk (who by and Date) Residual risk rating (see chart) young people in or out of attendance, but could be helpful to prioritise the provision a child or young person can get if full time provision for all is not possible.
+Spread of Covid- 19 between pupils; staff; families of pupils/ staff.
+ALL 4 x 4 = 16 1.
+Minimise contact with individuals who are unwell by ensuring that those who have coronavirus (COVID-19) symptoms, or who have someone in their household who does, do not attend school N.B.
 There will always be residual risk from those who are asymptomatic.
 Communicate with pupils and staff that if they feel unwell or have tested positive for Covid-19 in the last 10 days they must not attend school.
 Communicate with parents that if pupils feel unwell or have tested positive for Covid-19 in the last 10 days they must not attend school.
 Communicate with staff, students and others that if they are displaying symptoms they should get tested for Covid-19.
 Communicate with visitors and contractors, that access to site is only possible with no symptoms, by following school procedures and practices and where appropriate carrying out a separate risk assessment.
 Publicise the 'Guidance for Households with Possible Coronavirus Infection', and communicate to students, staff and parents that household should isolate for 14 days if someone in the household displays symptoms or they are told to by NHS Track and Trace 2 x 4 = 8 5 x 4 = 20 Take steps to reduce the risk when anybody starts to display symptoms in a school setting passing on the infection to others.
 Follow Trust guidance 'Dealing with confirmed or Suspected Cases' (v3 as at 2/11/20).
 This is available on the 'Trust Matters' Share-Point.
-If you cannot access this, you can request a copy by e-mailing becamv@beckfoot.org 3 x 4= 12 3 x4 2.
-Wear face coverings in communal areas School staff must wear a face mask when entering school until they get to their bubble.
-When in bubble they do not need to wear a covering unless they wish to.
-2 x 4 = 8
+If you cannot access this, 3 x 4= 12